aws-samples/aws-reinvent-trivia-game/trivia-backend/README.md

 cdk deploy --app ecs-service.js TriviaBackendProd
 ```

-See the '[api-service-pipeline](../pipelines/src/api-service-pipeline.ts)' example in the [pipelines](../pipelines/) folder for an example of how to continuously deploy this backend service example with CodePipeline's [CloudFormation deploy actions](https://docs.aws.amazon.com/codepipeline/latest/userguide/integrations-action-type.html#integrations-deploy-CloudFormation), with the pipeline modeled using the AWS CDK.
-Instructions are also in the [pipelines](../pipelines/) folder for how to provision the CodePipeline pipeline via CloudFormation.

 ### ECS on Fargate (task set deployments)

 The [cdk](infra/cdk/) folder contains the example '[ecs-task-sets](infra/cdk/ecs-service.ts)' for how to model this service with the [AWS Cloud Development Kit (AWS)](https://github.com/awslabs/aws-cdk) and deploy the service with CloudFormation, using [ECS task set deployments](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-type-external.html).
 Note that this example does not currently have a continuous deployment pipeline example in this repo.

-To deploy the Typescript example, run the following.
+To deploy this example, run the following.
 ```
 npm install -g aws-cdk